 The Nissan Note is a spacious and practical supermini-MPV alternative to a standard family hatchback like the Ford Focus.
 The Nissan Note is extremely practical, with sliding rear seats and a large interior offering enough space for the needs of a small family.
 All models come with high levels of standard kit, and there are three engines to choose from.
 The smallest 1.2-litre petrol engine struggles if you fill the car with passengers and luggage, so the best choice is the 1.5-litre diesel, which gives the Nissan Note big-car performance to match its big-car cabin.

 - Lots of luggage space

 - Hard plastic interior

 Combining good fuel economy and a lot of interior space isn’t easy, but the Nissan Note manages it really well.
-It's got more boot space than cars that are much bigger, so it's great for buyers looking for a car that's as easy to drive as a supermini but as spacious as an MPV.
+It has more boot space than some much bigger rival models, so it's great for buyers looking for a car that's as easy to drive as a supermini but as spacious as an MPV.
 This Note makes improvements over the previous model in some crucial ways, too, and it looks and drives much better now as well.